edhenry/tools/ansible_tools/iperf-benchmark/README.md

 ### Test Logs

-When running these benchmarks, all output from the `iperf -s` (iperf server) and all of the output from the clients executing the script will be collected and stored at the `benchmark_results` directory relative to where the playbook directory.
+When running these benchmarks, all output from the `iperf -s` (iperf server) and all of the output from the clients executing the script will be collected and stored at the `benchmark_results` directory relative to the playbook directory.

 The current timestamps of when the filed were `retrieved` from the host are what are appended to the filename and do not reflect the run-time of the tests themselves.
 Though it is assumed that you will be executing these